anonymoussc/anonymoussc.github.io/_posts/2016-02-29-how-to-remove-several-commit-from-github-and-squash-them-into-one-through-rebase.markdown

 git push -f origin HEAD~3:master
 {% endhighlight %}

-In local repository the commit will be available as an un-pushes commit.
+The last 3 commit will be available in local.

 ### Rebasing